guyardito/swift-switchStatement-readme/README.md

 ## Outline / Notes

 At this point you should feel comfortable with boolean expressions and ````if/else```` conditional clauses.
-If you have any confusion about those topics please stop and review them before continuing beause this less is about a *more advanced* version of ````if/else````.
+If you have any confusion about those topics please stop and review them before continuing beause this lesson is about a *more advanced* version of ````if/else````.

-You may have noticed that when you're chaining multiple ````if/else```` conditions together your code can start to a little... *hairy*; that's because while it's *possible* to chain as may ````if/else```` conditions together as you want the construct wasn't really designed for that.
+You may have noticed that when you're chaining multiple ````if/else```` conditions together your code can start to feel a little... *hairy*; that's because while it's *possible* to chain as may ````if/else```` conditions together as you want the construct wasn't really designed for that.

-the ````Switch```` statement has one purpose which it is exceedingly good at: helping you write clear and correct code when you need to take more than two courses of action based upon the value of a constant, variable, or the returned value of a function.
+The ````Switch```` statement has one purpose which it is exceedingly good at: helping you write clear and correct code when you need to take more than two courses of action based upon the value of a constant, variable, or the returned value of a function.

 In the previous lesson we had the following chained ````if/else````: